 When you sit down for a nice dinner, what do you think about when deciding what to drink?
 Is it a good bottle of wine or a cocktail?
 I suggest a fine craft beer for your next meal.
-For centuries beer and food have been enjoyed together as part of the “good life”.
+For centuries beer and food have been enjoyed together as part of the “good life.”

-Love a great beer but you also love to cook?
+I love a great beer, but you also love to cook?
 This is for you!
-There are many great beer and food pairings available, here are some tips to do it right!
+There are many great beer and food pairings available; here are some tips to do it right!
 Craft beer is such a popular niche right now!
 There are tons of ways you can learn more, get involved, and even create your own brews.

-There are DIY kits that you can brew at home, lots of interesting flavors and types of beers that you can create.
+There are DIY kits that you can brew at home, and lots of interesting flavors and types of beers that you can create.
 Perhaps you can find a new hobby in the craft beer industry!
 For great beer and food pairings, a number of things must be considered.
 Here are the most important concepts: Match strength with strength.

 It goes without saying that delicate dishes pair best with a more lightly flavored beer.
-It is also true that heavy, strong flavored foods pair well with more bold flavored beers!
-Intensity of flavor may involve many aspects: amount of alcohol, malt character, hop bitterness, residual sweetness, richness, and roastiness are just a few.
+It is also true that heavy, strong-flavored foods pair well with more bold-flavored beers!
+The intensity of flavor may involve many aspects: malt character, hop bitterness, residual sweetness, richness, and roastiness are just a few.

 I work with the chef to design a menu that follows the three C’s.
 You can do this as well when selecting a beer for your own meal.

 This means that whatever beer you choose should complement the food you are eating.
-If it is a light flavored dish then a lighter beer would complement that dish and vice versa.
+If it is a light flavored dish, then a lighter beer would complement that dish and vice versa.

-If your dish is sweet you may want a beer to contrast flavors in order to enhance your experience.
+If your dish is sweet, you may want a beer to contrast flavors in order to enhance your experience.
 A good example of this is a strong cream sauce dish should be paired with a bitter pale ale.

-This means that when you are enjoying a full flavored meal you can have a beer that cleanses your pallet so you can enjoy your dish to the fullest extent possible.
+This means that when you are enjoying a full-flavored meal you can have a beer that cleanses your pallet so you can enjoy your dish to the fullest extent possible.
 An Oktoberfest lager with a nice roast pork dish is a good example of this.

 This will give you the ability to enjoy both the taste of your meal and the taste of your beer!
-Some examples are: Hop bitterness, roasted malt, carbonation, and alcohol, balances sweetness and richness (fat) in food.
+Some examples are Hop bitterness, roasted malt, and carbonation balances sweetness and richness (fat) in food.
 Sweet malt flavors will balance out spiciness (chili heat) and acidity.
 Hop bitterness emphasizes spiciness (chili heat) in many foods.

 Don’t be afraid to try things out and seek out new combinations

-Food has played a big part in the craft beer movement and it continues to do so.
+Food has played a big part in the craft beer movement, and it continues to do so.
 If you are starving for more, seek out a local beer dinner.
-Many breweries and brewpubs offer them regularly and they are a great source of delicious food and excellent beer.
+Many breweries and brewpubs offer them regularly, and they are a great source of delicious food and excellent beer.
 Go out and taste some fun!